rlorenzo/puppet-lamp/README.md

       * Can replace 'test' with any other password you want to use.

 ### Setup CCLE version of Moodle
-1. Go to localhost:8080/moodle/install.php and follow setup wizard
-2. Choose /opt/moodledata for the “Data Directory”
-3. For database connection “Type” choose MySQLi
-4. Enter in the database user/password you created above, which could be moodle/test
-5. Next Moodle will say that it cannot create a config.php file and you will need to manually create it yourself.
-Please do the following:
-   * On the host computer, create a link to the dev configuration file
+1. On the host computer, create a link to the dev configuration file
       * cd ~/Projects/ccle/moodle
       * ln -s local/ucla/config/shared_dev_moodle-config.php config.php
-6. Then copy the file config_private-dist.php to config_private.php and change the dbuser/dbpass/wwroot/dataroot variables to the appropiate values if you are not using the default options.
+2. Then copy the file config_private-dist.php to config_private.php and change the dbuser/dbpass/wwroot/dataroot variables to the appropiate values if you are not using the default options.
-7. Import a sample database dump that includes prebuild courses, config settings, roles, and a set of test users.
+3. Import a sample database dump that includes prebuild courses, config settings, roles, and a set of test users.
    * Run the following commands to import the database dump:
       * vagrant ssh
       * cd /tmp && wget https://test.ccle.ucla.edu/vagrant/new_moodle_instance.sql